Which Airlines Fly Between Australia And America?

 Code-Share Partners: Virgin Australia

-With code-share partner, Virgin Australia, Delta fly daily between Sydney and Los Angeles with connections throughout North America.
-Although only two cabins are available for sale, economy and business, ‘Economy Plus’ is an additional option for a fee in economy, or free to reserve seats for higher tiered frequent flyers.
+With code-share partner Virgin Australia, Delta flies daily between Los Angeles and Sydney with connections available throughout North America.
+‘Comfort Plus’ is an additional option for a fee in economy class, or free to reserve seats for higher-tiered frequent flyers.
 Placed at the front of the cabin, a few extra welcomed inches of legroom are available, although all seats and service are still standard economy.
+‘Premium Select’ is the airlines new Premium Economy cabin featured on the A350 aircraft with a dedicated cabin, enhanced serive and amenities and a newly designed seat for extra comfort.
+Delta One is their business class cabin and features a sliding door on every seat with direct aisle access for everyone.

 With Delta’s large hub at Los Angeles Airport, connections throughout North America and the Caribbean and Canada are easy and seamless, with Australian domestic connections with partner Virgin Australia.